AndreasHGK/BankNotes/README.md

 ## For developers
 Recently, i've added some API related stuff to make life easier should you want to make a plugin that works with banknotes.

-Firstly, make sure you added `use AndreasHGK\BankNotes\Main;` to be able to acces BankNotes.
+Firstly, make sure you added `use AndreasHGK\BankNotes\BankNotes;` to be able to acces BankNotes.

 Here are some functions you can call:
 ```php